 “L” is for Loved

 Isabel loved so many people.
 And she was loved so much by so many people in return.
 Her physical heart was weak.
 There were scares, but she would always bounce back.
 She loved too many people and had that fight in her.
 This past time a sickness combined with a mild heart attack took its toll.
 Like other times, Isabel was fighting so hard.
-But this time there was not the physical strength.
+But this time there was not the physical strength to bounce back.
 My wife Lynne received a text that Isabel’s health was really slipping.
 My wife responded if I should come over and the answer was yes.
 Once I arrived, I was ushered into Isabel’s room where she was surrounded by her dear family.
-It is one of the most beautiful things I have ever witnessed, Isabel always had someone holding her hand, or a hand on the shoulder.
+It is one of the most beautiful things I have ever witnessed.
+Isabel always had someone holding her hand, or a hand on the shoulder.
 The human touch is so extremely powerful.
 It is calming. it reduces pain.
-And for five days the family never left her side.
+And for five continuous days and nights the family never left her side.
 And as loved ones often talked to her and told her they loved her, often Isabel would not respond.
 But over those last five days on earth, Isabel mustered up the strength to give each one of her family loved ones a smile.
 Everything was going to be okay.
 In heaven there is no more pain and no more suffering.
 And on February 14th, a day centered around love, after 93 years on earth Isabel Kelly breathed her last breath.
 Absent from the body and into the presence of the Lord.

 To conclude Isabel Kelly’s funeral, the family chose a song that was very powerful and so gripping.
 It is called “Carry You Home” by James Blunt”.
 It is a tender and intimate song about death and love and was important for the family to help them express their own feelings of death and loss.The chorus reads as follow, “As strong as you were, tender you go.
 I’m watching you breathing for the last time.
 A song for you heart, but when it is quiet, I know what it means and I’ll carry you home”.